daltonrooney/fractal-loader/README.md

+Please note: this repository is archived.
+Please see the [Component Library plugin for Craft CMS](https://github.com/madebyraygun/craft-component-library) for our latest ideas on using component libraries within Craft CMS.

 # Fractal loader plugin for Craft CMS 4.x

 Allows you to include [Fractal](https://fractal.build/) generated partials in your Craft CMS templates.